reiver/article-20250227/README.md

 "The Nanny".

 No president of the United States of America goes at it alone.
-He has a team behind him — which includes his cabinet and his advisors.
+President Trump, like presidents before him, has a team behind him — which includes his cabinet and his advisors.

-One of President Trump's his senior advsiors and very public supports — Elon Musk — is, along with President Trump, the focus of the AI-generated protest video that went _viral_ before it was censored.
+One of President Trump's his senior advsiors, allies, and public supporters — Elon Musk — is, along with President Trump, the focus of the AI-generated protest video that went _viral_ before it was censored.

+The the AI-generated protest video is part of a controversy which has been swirling around President Trump and his ally, Elon Musk.

 ## Elon Reeve Musk